-Place the food into the empty cooking compartment before it has heated up.
-Always keep the appliance door closed when cooking.
+Place the food into the empty cooking compartment before the oven is heated up.
+Select a temperature of between 125 °C and 275 °C. Always keep the appliance door closed when cooking.
+Only cook on one level when using this function.